thomasreolon/IPFP-for-HPC/README.md

 you need to have `OpenMPI` and `OpenMP` on your machine (new versions)

-in the branch 'older_version' you can find a versions that can compile with older mpicc versions.
+in the branch 'older_version' you can find a version that is compatible with MPICH-3.2

 #### Usage